Respect the Wildlife

 While it’s a thrill to see wildlife in their natural surroundings, it is crucial to be respectful and not to encroach on their environment.
 Parks Canada has a helpful guide to safe wildlife viewing that is a must-read before you visit Banff.

 You should never try to entice wildlife by offering food or imitating its call and posing with a wild animal puts you in danger.
 Keep your distance – if you cause an animal to move that means you are too close.
 Remember: these are wild animals and observing them in a safe way is better for your health as well as theirs!

-Here’s a list of animals that we’ve spotted on our 2019 Evening Wildlife Safari*:
+Here’s a list of animals that we’ve spotted on our 2020 Evening Wildlife Safari*:

-April 17: White tail deer, mule deer, bighorn sheep
+August 4: White tail deer, mule deer, bighorn sheep

 * List of sightings usually includes data collected from multiple vehicles, particularly during the peak summer months.
 This tour did not operate as frequently as usual due to the pandemic.